 1998 - Indiana Institute Expands: The Institute expanded from seven to eight centers to better meet the needs of Hoosiers with disabilities.
 The Center for School and Community Integration expanded from one to two centers creating the Center on Education and Lifelong Learning (CELL) and the Center on Community Living and Careers (CCLC).
 CELL's objectives focused on improving school services for students ages 3-22 in the areas of organization and structure, leadership, curriculum and instruction, transition, positive behavior supports, inclusive school communities, and school change and improvement.
 CCLC program objectives focused on improving transition and adult services in the areas of person-directed planning, community living, integrated employment, community membership, organizational change, career development, and inclusive education.

 1999 - Name Change: After a six month process of discussion and exchange with constituents and others, the Institute changed its name from the Institute for the Study of Developmental Disabilities (ISDD) to the Indiana Institute on Disability and Community (IIDC).
 The name change to the Indiana Institute on Disability and Community better reflected the organization's vision of commitment and ongoing improvement toward the achievement of its mission.

-Also in May of 1999, the Center for Aging Persons with Developmental Disabilities (CAPDD) changed its name to the Center on Aging and Community (CAC).
+Also in May of 1999, the Center for Aging Persons with Developmental Disabilities (CAPDD) changed its name to the Center for Health Equity (CAC).
 Center staff determined that issues of importance to older persons such as retirement and semi-retirement activities, change in physical status, and late-life loss are best addressed within a community context.

 Milestones: The 2000s